From Joyce’s Giacomo Joyce:

 “The long eyelids beat and lift a burning needleprick stings and quivers in the velvet iris.”

 Called Giacomo like Casanova, Joyce has won a small acknowledgment from his prey.
 Amalia sparks.
 SHE believes that Joyce transcends religious bigotry among the subtle and overt hostilities against a Jewess in the Hapsburg Empire.
 She observes HER religious rites, so he connives.
-He cannot claim to be without a spiritual ethos.
+He cannot claim to be without a spiritual life.
 Instead, he argues for a pan-theology that joins Judaism and Christianity.
 The Maestro accomplishes this by introducing HER to mystical thinkers who extended the boundaries of Christian thinking.
 He cites four.

 Here we find a historical personage with a mystical belief in the transmigration of souls.
 He is intuitive, theoretical, somewhat lacking in mathematics, and prone to hallucinations.
 Although Swedenborg avoided being charged with heresy in Sweden, two of his followers were indicted.
 This figure becomes one vehicle for Joyce’s attempt to impress the young Jewess.
 Swedenborg was also one inspiration for Mr. Leopold Bloom, who mixed science with mysticism.

-An age of universal love might be useful to the Casanova, who hopes to confuse the boundaries of religious mores and the ethical bonds too.
+An age of universal love might be useful to the casanova, who hopes to confuse the boundaries of religious mores and the ethical bonds too.

-don ward June 18, 2020
+don ward June 18, 2020, appended November 2, 2020

 Link to the Complete Text of Giacomo Joyce: